Best Flutter Courses Compared

 - Build a real project immediately after completing the course.
 Do not wait until you feel "ready."
 You will learn more from one real project than from watching three courses.

 - Read practical blog tutorials to fill specific knowledge gaps.
-My blog has guides on every topic mentioned in this article — from state management to testing strategy to performance optimisation.
+The blog has guides on every topic mentioned in this article — from state management to testing strategy to performance optimisation.

 The best Flutter developer is not the one who watched the most courses.
 It is the one who shipped the most projects.
 Start learning, start building, and iterate from there.